Please check the following:

 Please note we will not publish insulting feedback, try to be constructive in anything you write.

-Please check that emails are not going to your junk or spam and that info@workaway.info and addresses from @workaway.info and @workawaymail.info are set to safe addresses via your email client.
+Please check that emails are not going to your junk or spam.
+Addresses from @workaway.info and @workawaymail.info (which indicates all messages from those domains) need to be set to safe addresses via your email client.

 All messages sent to you should arrive in your Workaway inbox AND your email.
 If you still think there is a problem let us know and we can cross check the emails that are already in your inbox for you.